JuliaGPU/CUDA.jl/docs/src/usage/multigpu.md

 ## Scenario 2: Multiple GPUs per process

 In a similar vein to the multi-process solution, one can work with multiple devices from within a single process by calling `CUDA.device!` to switch to a specific device.
-As the active device is a task-local property, you can easily work with multiple devices by, e.g., launching one task per device.
-For concurrent execution on multiple devices, you can even use Julia's multithreading capabilities and use a CPU thread per task.
+Furthermore, as the active device is a task-local property you can easily work with multiple devices using one task per device.
+For more details, refer to the section on [Tasks and threads](@ref).

 ### Memory management